MEMBER STORY

 After spotting the story on social media, we caught up with Sanjay to find out more about his whisky journey.
 “I see my Society membership as a turning point in my whisky journey,” he says.
 “Now sitting at home I can experience that exclusive collection from the comfort of my home and whenever I am in Edinburgh, Glasgow or London I look forward to visiting and enjoying the experience as a member.”

-PICTURED: Kalimpong, at the foothills of the Himalayas in Assam, northeastern India, where the Scottish influence still runs deep
+PICTURED: Kalimpong, in the foothills of northeastern India where the Scottish influence still runs deep